Skip to main content

 English Literature (A-level)

-This highly successful English literature course welcomes students’ own interpretations and will introduce critical theory and new, exciting ways of analysing some of the world’s most well-loved literary works.
+This highly successful English literature course welcomes students’ own interpretations and introduces critical theory along with exciting new ways of analysing some of the world’s most well-loved literary works.

 Apply Now